shaonannan/CGNetwork_MEPMoment/README.md

 In EXAMPLE.py file

     cmd = 'python RunVoltageMoment.py -stimulus 0'
-Use network with default parameters to run simulation in counterchanging on/off stimulus
+Use network with default parameters to run simulation under counterchanging on/off stimulus

     cmd = 'python RunVoltageMoment.py -stimulus 1'
 Use network with default parameters to run simulation under ON-/OFF-LMI stimulus